BeltreCarlos/UMLGibson/readme.txt

 2. The Menu
 	2a.
 File: Here you can Save a diagram as a PDF, reset the diagram to a New diagram, and Exit the application.
 	2b.
 View: Here you can Toggle Toolbox.
 	2c.
-GibsonMode: Stop crying.
-	2d.
 Help: You’re currently reading the Help file!
 About will tell you more about us.

 3. The Toolbox
 The toolbox is the brawn of UMLGibson.
 It is the what makes it a UML diagram editor.
 	3a.
+Select: Click to enter select mode.
+Will allow you to move boxes freely.
+Also will allow editing of class boxes' text fields, deleting of class boxes, and deleting of arrow.
+	3b.
 Boxes: Click the box option and then again on the main canvas place a class box in that location.
 		One type of box.
 		Click the Select tool to grab and move class boxes.
-	3b.
+	3c.
 Arrows: Click a relaionship arrow and then on two boxes to draw the arrow between the two automatically.
 		Different types:
 			Association: Standard arrow.
 			Aggregation: Open diamond at end of line.